Road Closures & Uphill Restrictions

 - UDOT/UPD confirm roadside and trailhead parking is full

-- UDOT/UPD/resorts have staff located at vehicle turnaround locations: the mouth for Little Cottonwood Canyon and Cardiff or the mouth for Big Cottonwood Canyon.
+- UDOT/UPD/resorts have staff located at vehicle turnaround locations: the mouth for Little Cottonwood Canyon and Cardiff for Big Cottonwood Canyon.

 - Public will be notified via UDOT Cottonwoods and resort social media channels/websites/VMS signage near the mouth of the canyons as well as the overhead VMS signs on I-215 when available